cwt/aiosyslogd/README.md

 On the first run, if an `aiosyslogd.toml` file is not found in the current directory, the server will create one with default settings and then start.

-The server will begin listening on 0.0.0.0:5140 and, if enabled in the configuration, create a syslog.db file in the current directory.
+The server will begin listening on 0.0.0.0:5140 and, if enabled in the configuration, create a syslog.sqlite3 file (SQLite) in the current directory or connect to Meilisearch.

 ## Configuration